dixls/watchmen_docs/New Site Setup.md

 			- ![ups bolt heads](images/ups_bolts.jpg)
 	- Slide the UPS onto the rails
 		- ![ups racked](images/ups_racked.jpg)
-	- ( I feel like this needs better description? a demonstration would be ideal)
 	- Once the UPS is secure, remove the warning tape and connect the battery ensuring it is fully seated
 	- ![ups battery connected](images/ups_battery_connected.jpg)
 	- ![ups battery connector detail](images/ups_battery_detail.jpg)